Jooarye/JavaValueAPI/README.md

 just add the jar file from the lib folder to your Dependecies under ProjectStructure

+**I don't add any support for any other IDE or Editor!**

+but it might still work

 ## Example

 With this Api you can access Values from distance without getter or setter